Top Contact Information

 Avoiding Baths and Swimming

 It’s important to keep the surgical site dry.
-Don’t bathe or allow your cat or dog to enter the water until the site has healed.
-This usually takes 10 to 14 days.
+Don’t bathe or allow your cat to enter any water until the site has healed.
+This usually takes 10-14 days.

-We’re always here to answer any questions or concerns you have about spaying and neutering your pets.
-Contact us today to schedule your pet’s spay or neuter procedure.
+Our courteous staff is always here to answer any questions or concerns about these essential procedures.
+Contact us today to schedule your pet’s surgery and experience the many benefits of spaying and neutering your cat!

 Skip to content